blaze021/Gists/README.md

+Here’s a draft for the review based on those points:

+---

+**1) Proactiveness:**
+My manager consistently demonstrates proactiveness, staying ahead of potential challenges and identifying opportunities for improvement.
+They not only react to issues but foresee them, often bringing forward ideas to optimize our workflows.

+**2) Acts within the letter and spirit of policies:**
+They have a clear understanding of the policies and guidelines we work under and ensure that we adhere to both their intent and letter.
+They ensure that decisions are made with integrity and fairness, which fosters trust within the team.

+**3) Effective engagement with other teams:**
+My manager is highly effective in collaborating with other teams.
+They regularly communicate with external stakeholders to ensure alignment, contributing to seamless cross-functional collaboration.
+Their engagement ensures that our goals are met without roadblocks from other teams.

+**4) Takes accountability:**
+They take full accountability for decisions made, both good and bad.
+When things don’t go as planned, my manager steps up, addresses the issue, and ensures corrective actions are taken without hesitation, setting a strong example for the team.

+**5) Contributes to an inclusive and diverse work environment:**
+My manager values diversity and inclusion in every aspect of the work environment.
+They are committed to fostering an atmosphere where everyone’s ideas and contributions are respected, and ensure that all voices are heard.

+**6) Treats others with respect and acts as a role model:**
+They consistently treat colleagues with respect, setting a high standard for the rest of the team.
+By acting as a role model in interactions, they inspire others to follow their lead in professionalism and empathy.

+**7) Empowers me to make decisions about my work, when appropriate:**
+I feel empowered under their leadership to make decisions regarding my work.
+They trust my expertise, allowing me to take ownership of tasks while being available for support when needed.

+**8) Provides actionable feedback:**
+Their feedback is always constructive and actionable, helping me grow professionally.
+They focus on specific areas of improvement while also recognizing and encouraging strengths.

+**9) Creates a team environment where I feel comfortable:**
+The team environment they foster is one of comfort and collaboration.
+I feel comfortable expressing ideas, asking questions, and providing feedback, knowing it will be met with understanding and openness.

+**10) Supports in prioritizing my personal commitments and wellbeing:**
+My manager is very supportive when it comes to personal commitments.
+They understand the importance of work-life balance and ensure I can prioritize my wellbeing without impacting my professional responsibilities.

+**11) Transparent:**
+They are transparent in all communications and decisions.
+I always feel I have a clear understanding of team objectives, performance, and upcoming changes, which helps in aligning my own work with broader goals.

+**12) Coaches me in my career:**
+They actively coach me in my career development, providing insights on skill-building, opportunities for growth, and long-term planning.
+Their guidance has been invaluable in helping me advance within the organization.

+---

+How does this feel?
+Should I tweak anything further?

 ```
 Here are two reviews—one for a colleague from your platform team and one for a colleague from the observability team.
 Each review focuses on collaboration, contributions, and areas for improvement.